solus-project/solbuild/man/solbuild.conf.5.md

 ## DESCRIPTION

-    `solbuild` uses configuration files from the above mentioned directories to configure various aspects of the `solbuild` defaults.
+`solbuild(1)` uses configuration files from the above mentioned directories to configure various aspects of the `solbuild` defaults.

+All configuration files must be valid prior to `solbuild(1)` launching, as it will load and validate them all into a merged configuration.
+Using a layered approach, `solbuild` will first read from the global vendor directory, `/usr/share/solbuild`, before finally loading from the system directory, `/etc/solbuild`.

+`solbuild(1)` is capable of running without configuration, and this method permits a stateless implementation whereby vendor & system administrator configurations are respected in the correct order.

 ## CONFIGURATION FORMAT

+`solbuild` uses the `TOML` configuration format for all of it's own configuration files.

 ## EXAMPLE